 Introduction to Confirmation Bias Example

-The following article provides an outline for Confirmation Bias Example.
-Confirmation bias is a phenomenon that characterizes with the tendency or behavior to favor, interpret or recall information in a way that supports your pre-existing beliefs and notions without any reasoning or logical evidence.
-In fact, it is not only confirming the notions, but people also show this tendency while research or gathering information in a selective way.
-Many psychological experiments conducted across the planet in the 1960s confirmed this behavior, and since then, it has become the darling of marketers in strategizing their campaigns to cross-sell or increase wallet share from the customers classified as cash cows.
-The explanation for this illogical behavior has been proposed as selective listening, selective research, biasedness, emotionally charged ideas, or deep-rooted or age-old beliefs.
+Not only do people confirm their notions, but they also tend to research or gather information to support their beliefs selectively.
+Many psychological experiments conducted across the planet in the 1960s confirmed this behavior.
+Since then, it has become the darling of marketers in strategizing their campaigns to cross-sell or increase wallet share from customers classified as cash cows.
+Experts attribute this illogical behavior to selective listening, biased research, emotionally charged ideas, and deep-rooted or long-standing beliefs.

 Examples of Confirmation Bias